 The most well-rounded kidney transplant program in Chennai

 Kidney transplantation or renal transplantation is the organ transplant of a kidney into a patient with end-stage kidney disease.
 Kidney transplantation is typically classified as deceased-donor or living-donor transplantation depending on the source of the donor organ.

-A kidney transplant may be performed regardless of age of the recipient (patient who requires the kidney) provided they have a general health status that can withstand the major operation, there is a good chance of transplant success and the person is aware and willing to comply with taking immunosuppressant medications after the transplant to prevent rejection of the new organ by the body’s immune system.
+A kidney transplant may be performed regardless of the age of the recipient (patient who requires the kidney) provided they have a general health status that can withstand the major operation, there is a good chance of transplant success, and the person is aware and willing to comply with taking immunosuppressant medications after the transplant to prevent rejection of the new organ by the body’s immune system.

 Our mission is to be the best hospital for a kidney transplant in India, located in Chennai terminal kidney disease by informing them that kidney transplants in India are routinely performed with much dedication at the Gleneagles Global Health City.
 We also acknowledge the present and past donors who saved the lives of their near and dear ones.